Ici (radio network): Expansion, synergy with France 3 (2010–present)

 The value of France Bleu was starting to be more widely recognised.
 In April 2000, the network achieved its record audience, achieving a 7.5% share and 330,000 new listeners, putting the national listenership at under 4 million.

 In 2010 at the request of French Prime Minister François Fillon, France Bleu Maine, covering Le Mans and La Sarthe was created on 1 June.
 Mr Fillon is a native of Le Mans.

 In 2011 it was confirmed that local public radio is to appear in Toulouse.
 France Bleu Toulouse launched on 23 February and marked a return of local public radio to the city after a 14-year absence.
-Its previous outlet, Radio France Toulouse was closed in order to make way for national youth station Le Mouv'.
+Its previous broadcaster Radio France Toulouse was closed in order to make way for national youth station Le Mouv'.
 Le Mouv' has since relocated to Paris.
 The 44th station was launched in September 2013: France Bleu Saint-Etienne Loire.
 Based in Saint-Etienne, the local radio covers the city of Saint-Etienne, Roanne and a part of La Loire.

 In the 2020s, the network began to increase its synergies with France Télévisions' regional network France 3; in 2022, France Bleu announced it would rebrand as "Ici" and operate a shared digital platform with France 3 under the brand.
 News programmes on France 3 were rebranded under the Ici title, and the two networks introduced the breakfast programme Ici Matin, which is simulcast on radio and television.